- Home

 5. What kind of life do I want to live?

 Aside from the financial and practical considerations of downsizing, there are other factors to consider.
-For example, what kind of life do you want to lead and how do you envisage your future?
-If you’re considering downsizing because your kids have flown the nest or you’re retiring, the years ahead could give time to do the things you really enjoy.
+For example, what kind of life would you like to lead, and how do you envisage your future?
+If you’re thinking about downsizing because your children have flown the nest or you’re retiring, the years ahead could give you time to do the things you enjoy.

 What would you like to do with this time?
-Do you like working in the garden and watching things grow?
+Do you like gardening and watching things grow?
 Do you enjoy tinkering around in the garage and working on old cars or bikes?
-Perhaps you want to be closer to nature and spend more time outdoors and hiking.
-You may want to be more social, meet new people, and try out new classes and social events.
+Perhaps you’d like to be closer to nature and spend more time outdoors hiking.
+You may wish to be more social, meet new people, and try new classes and social events.

-Having a vision of your future can help you decide whether downsizing is right for you.
-It’s important not only to consider the type of home you’d move to, but the location as well.
-Do you want to live somewhere central, where you can walk to restaurants and shops?
+Envisioning your future can help you decide whether downsizing is right for you.
+It’s helpful not only to consider the type of home you’d move to, but also its location.
+Would you like to live somewhere central, where you can walk to restaurants and shops?
 Or are you dreaming of finally escaping the hustle and bustle of city life?
 If you have children, is it important to be close to them – and if so, what does ‘close’ actually mean?

 Remember that downsizing doesn’t have to mean downgrading your lifestyle.
 It can be a chance to free up more time and money to spend on the things you love.
-Once you have a clear idea of what you want your future to look like, you can work out how to get there.
+Once you have a clear idea of what you’d like your future to look like, you can work out how to get there.

 Final thoughts…

-While there are clear benefits to downsizing, it’s still important to think about it carefully and give yourself plenty of time to research the financial and practical implications of moving.
+While downsizing has clear benefits, it’s still important to carefully consider it and give yourself plenty of time to research the financial and practical implications of moving.

 Often, downsizing is more than just a physical move.
-It’s an emotional decision that can mean saying goodbye to the home you raised your children in and the place you made cherished memories.
-It’s normal to feel a sense of loss, whether towards the lifestyle you’re leaving behind, or your own changing identity.
+It’s an emotional decision that can mean saying goodbye to the home you raised your children in and made cherished memories.
+It’s normal to feel a sense of loss, whether towards the lifestyle you’re leaving behind or your own changing identity.

 If you’re still uncertain whether downsizing is right for you, you might like to read a few of our other articles: 5 (more) questions to ask yourself if you’re considering downsizing your home, 5 tips for downsizing your belongings, and 8 ways to unlock more freedom through downsizing.

 Are you thinking about downsizing?
 Perhaps you’ve already taken the plunge?
-We’d love to hear about your experiences in the comments below.
+We’d be interested to hear about your experiences in the comments below.